Grocery Technical Assistance and Food Access Development

 GroundTruth

 Identifies communities at risk of grocery loss before closures occur.
 SNAP, Census, and geospatial data produce a tract-level risk score.
-Free with a free account.
+Account access helps manage API usage and development costs.
+No payment is required.

 SNAP, Census ACS, geospatial inputs